Workshop Description & Guidelines

 Though the members of each workshop and the group as a whole teaches in different contexts, settings, and for very diverse learning communities, below you will find the threads that we see connecting and guiding each forum group.
 As you prepare for the workshop, we’d like you to reflect on your approach to these questions in a pedagogical capacity (the methods, theories, concerns that would guide your approach).
 As you reflect on your group’s prompt/s we’d encourage you to think both in terms of options/ possibilities and in terms of limitations/ challenges.

 Rather than fully answer the Forum prompts, or fully develop contributions for the special issue, each workshop will offer entry points into a conversation that explores these concerns.
-It is our hope that this initial conversation will guide you as you write your individual Forum contributions for a/b: auto/biography studies, providing you with some feedback on your own direction, as well as a view of other contributors’ work.
-To achieve this aim, each workshop will include 3 parts:
+It is our hope that this initial conversation will guide you as you write your individual forum contributions for a/b: Auto/Biography studies, providing you with some feedback on your own direction, as well as a view of other contributors’ work.
+To achieve this aim, each workshop will follow this general structure:

 In Preparation for your Workshop: